The pivot to one brand

 The pivot

 I sat down to finish One Thing™.
-I ended up buying a domain instead.

 Midway through the morning I hit the wall I keep hitting: which brand is this for?
 Habits That Matter™ wants it.
 Playwave wants it.
 SimplifiedWorks has adjacent tooling.
 One Thing™ is the actual app.
 They all have a claim.

 So I stopped trying to pick.
-I bought andreainpublic.com and made this —
+I bought andreainpublic.com and made this:

 Why it actually works